TrelisResearch/trelis-openai-logger/README.md

 ## Database Setup

+> **Important**: The database schema is currently maintained in two places:
+> 1. `db/migrations/` directory - The primary source for local and managed database setup
+> 2. `setup/create_droplet.sh` - Contains an embedded copy for cloud-init droplet setup
+>
+> When making schema changes, you must update both locations.
+This duplication exists because cloud-init requires the migration inline.

 Before using the logger, you need a PostgreSQL database.
-Choose one of these setup options:
+First set the environment variables, then choose one of the three options below.

 ### Environment Variables